 Welcome to the Save Maine’s Bears website.
 We are dedicated to saving the wildlife of the state of Maine.

 Maine is well-known in the United States for its wildlife population.
 It has the biggest population of moose, black bears and small mammals such as the furbearers, the New England cottontail, the little brown bat, among others.
 It’s geography and habitat conditions make it an ideal location for the growth and diversity of different mammals.
 In fact, about 83 percent of the entire land area of Maine is forested, making it the state with the largest forest cover in the country.
 It is also very interesting to note that Maine has three ecological regions: the Warm Continental Mountains, Warm Continental Division and the Hot Continental Division.
 In each of these regions, there are diverse plant and animal populations, making it a very interesting state.
-Thus, it is truly recommended for anyone to get out of their garage doors in Tulsa, Oklahoma and drive to the heart of Maine.
+Thus, it is truly recommended for anyone to get out of their house and drive to the heart of Maine.

 Just recently, several animals in Maine have been declared extinct due to hunting and poaching.
 These extinct animals include the sea mink, eastern cougar, wolf and caribou.
 As such, it is vital that steps must be made to stop the continued extinction of mammals in the state.

 But what is currently threatening the wildlife population of Maine is not simply hunting but the issue of climate change.
+I’m happy to be a part of this as for years I was a Texas garage door repairman

 So what are the important wildlife population of Maine that needs to be saved?